sharetribe/web-template/src/config/README.md

 ## Search only listings that are supported by transaction type

-SearchPage can restrict search results to listings with valid transactionType, process/alias, and unitType.
+SearchPage can restrict search results to listings with valid transactionType.
 Validity is defined by transactionTypes array in _configTransaction.js_.

 However, it only works if you have set 'enum' type search schema for the following public data
-fields:
+field: **_transactionType_**.

-- transactionType
+You could even extend that validation to

 - transactionProcessAlias
 - unitType